BendingSpoons/katana-swift/README.md

 }
 ```

-Inside the `props` you want to specify all the inputs needed to render your `NativeView` and to feed your children components
+Inside the `props` you want to specify all the inputs needed to render your `NativeView` and to feed your children components.

 ```swift
 struct CounterScreenProps: NodeDescriptionProps {